em3ndez/tiny-web-server/README.md

 }
 ```

-We could have used the `ctx.getDep(..)` way of depending on JDBI, but in the above example, we just have an
+We could have used the `ctx.getDep(..)` way of depending on JDBI, to aid mocking during test automation.
+But in the
-instance `jdbi` that is visible to all the filters and endpoints duly composed.
-It is up to you which way you develop
+above example, we just have an  instance `jdbi` that is visible to all the filters and endpoints duly composed.
-with TinyWeb
+It is up to you which way you develop with TinyWeb

 ## Pitfalls